 - It's Strategic: A draw is the perfect tool for navigating a "dogleg left" hole (a hole that bends from right to left) or for getting around a tree that’s blocking a direct path to the green.

-In essence, a draw is a controlled, an intentional application of shot-shaping.
+In essence, a draw is a controlled, intentional application of shot-shaping.

 The Dreaded Hook

 On the other side of the spectrum is the hook.
 A hook is the "bad" version of a right-to-left shot.
-It also starts to the right of the target, nhưng curves aggressively and uncontrollably to the left, often missing the fairway or green by a wide margin.
-Some hooks are so severe they’re called “snap hooks,” which a low-flying screaming shot which dives into the ground very wuock after take off This is often looked at as one of the game's most destructive miss-hits.
+It also starts to the right of the target but curves aggressively and uncontrollably to the left, often missing the fairway or green by a wide margin.
+These hooks can be so severe they're called “snap hooks,” a low-flying shot that dives into the ground quickly after takeoff.
+This is often seen as one of the game's most destructive miss-hits.

 Where a draw feels balanced and powerful, a hook feels jerky and out of sync.
 It’s what happens when the controlled mechanics of a draw are taken to an extreme.
 Instead of the clubface being slightly closed to the path, it’s severely shut, causing excessive sidespin that takes over the shot.